DataDog/documentation/content/en/getting_started/continuous_testing/_index.md

 Separately, you can use the [Datadog Synthetics VS Code Integration](https://docs.datadoghq.com/developers/ide_integrations/vscode/) to help you:

-* Run HTTP API Tests and Browser Tests within your local environments
+* Run HTTP API tests and browser tests within your local environments
 * See test results locally in VS Code
 * Test only what matters by executive relevant tests at the same time